dogweather/forkful/content/en/python/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-A REPL, or Read-Eval-Print Loop, is a programming environment that takes single user inputs, executes them, and returns the result to the user.
-Programmers use it for quick tests, learning, debugging, or doing calculations on-the-fly.

 ## How to:
 Jump right into Python's REPL by typing `python` in your command line.
 Once there, test out simple operations or multi-line code: